forrestbao/MLClass/README.md

 ## Slides

 The source files in Markdown are always the latest.
-There is a delay in the PDF files.
+There maybe delays in PDF syncing.
 To get the most up-to-date slides, compile the Markdown from PDF using [Pandoc](https://pandoc.org/MANUAL.html).
 An example script to convert from Markdown to PDF is [make.sh](make.sh).